bluenote-1577/sylph/README.md

    * If coverage is too low/high: `NA-NA` is given.
 - Eff_cov: estimate of the coverage. **Always a decimal number.**
     * If coverage adjustment is possible: this is Eff_lambda
-    * If coverage is too low/high: this is Mean_cov_geq1
+    * If coverage is too low/high: this is `Median_cov`
 - Eff_lambda: estimate of the effective coverage parameter. **Not always a decimal number**.
     * If coverage adjustment is possible: lambda estimate is given
     * If coverage is too low/high: `LOW` or `HIGH` is output
 - Lambda_5-95_percentile: [5%, 95%] confidence intervals for lambda.
 Same format rules as ANI_5-95_percentile.
-- Median cov: median k-mer multiplicity for k-mers with >= 1 multiplicity.
+- Median_cov: median k-mer multiplicity for k-mers with >= 1 multiplicity.
 - Mean_cov_geq1: mean k-mer multiplicity for k-mers with >= 1 multiplicity.
 - Containment_ind: `int/int` showing the containment index, e.g. `959/1053`.
 - Contig_name: name of the first contig in the fasta or just the contig name for contig queries.